richmahn/en_tn/1jn/02/intro.md

 #### Special concepts in this chapter ####

-##### New and old commandments #####

-The old commandments are contained in the law of Moses.
-The new commandments are those given to the church after the death and resurrection of Jesus.
-(See: [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/tw/dict/bible/kt/resurrection]])

 ##### Antichrist #####

-This chapter refers to both a specific Antichrist and many different antichrists.
+In this chapter John writes about both a specific antichrist and many antichrists.
 The word "antichrist" means "opposed to Christ."
-The Antichrist is a person who will come in the last days and imitate the ministry of Jesus for evil.
-Before this person comes, there will be many different people who work against the cause of Christ and are referred to as "antichrists" because they are working against Jesus.
+The antichrist is a person who will come in the last days and imitate Jesus' work, but he will do it for evil.
+Before this person comes, there will be many  people who work against Christ; they too are called "antichrists."
 (See: [[rc://en/tw/dict/bible/kt/antichrist]] and [[rc://en/tw/dict/bible/kt/lastday]] and [[rc://en/tw/dict/bible/kt/evil]])

 #### Important figures of speech in this chapter ####

-##### Metonymy #####
+##### Metaphor #####

-There are many different metonymies used in this chapter.
-They are used to teach and to give instructions that are generic and can be applied in many different circumstances.
-(See: [[rc://en/ta/man/translate/figs-metonymy]])

-#### Other possible translation difficulties in this chapter ####

-##### "By this we know that we know him: if we keep his commandments." #####

-This appears to contradict John's earlier statement that Christian do not always keep God's commandments.
-John has just stated that all Christians sin.
-John explains that the desire to serve God is born from the indwelling of the Holy Spirit and the new life or nature given to Christians.
-The word "know" can be understood in many different ways and this range of meaning can cause confusion here.
+There are several groups of similar metaphors that are used throughout this chapter.

+Being in God is a metaphor for having fellowship with God, and God's word and truth being in people is a metaphor for people knowing and obeying God's word.

+Walking is a metaphor for behaving, not knowing where one is going is a metaphor for not knowing how to behave, and stumbling is a metaphor for sinning.

+The light is a metaphor for knowing and doing what is right, and darkness and blindness are metaphors for not knowing what is right and doing what is wrong.

+Leading people astray is a metaphor for teaching people things that are not true.
+(See: [[rc://en/ta/man/translate/figs-metaphor]])

 ## Links: ##